-Measurements: 5’6″- 119 lbs – 35″C – 25″ – 35″ Shoe size: 7 (US)
+Measurements: 5’6″ – 119 lbs – 35″C – 25″ – 35″

 Her Cambodian side partially explains her interest in charity work focused on Education in Cambodia.
 She founded her family-like NGO called Khmer Vibration and is was the Ambassador of Global Children Cambodia (New York).
-She is a Member Board of Directors at Cambodians in Tech.
+She was a Member Board of Directors at Cambodians in Tech.

 She is a business and strategy advisor at System Experts, an open-source solution provider developing an Edtech product to improve education in Cambodia.